+- Review of compliance requirements.

 - Review of prior audit recommendations.

 - Review of transit operator functions,

 - Review of performance indicators.

 MTD's Draft Audit is attached.
 The "Findings" (pp. 42-43) are generally quite positive.
 The auditor found that MTD fully complied with all nine applicable TDA compliance requirements, and that MTD implemented the four prior audit recommendations.
 The auditor also found that MTD's performance indicators over the three-year period reflect a stable system.
-Another finding is that MTD was rated satisfactory (the best available outcome) in each of the California Highway Patrol audits conducted during the period, reflecting highly on MTD's Operations and
+Another finding is that MTD was rated satisfactory (the best available outcome) in each of the California Highway Patrol audits conducted during the period, reflecting highly on MTD's Operations and Maintenance Departments.
+The findings also discuss the Planning Department's detailed data collection and reporting, and note the completion and adoption by the Board of MTD's Strategic Plan and Short Range Transit Plan.